HishamNofal/integratation/README.md

 <h6>
 future improvments should include:
 1- scyncing and backing up user preferences on a server.
-2- create and add a sqlite german english dictionary databse instead of scalping the web for transltion.
+2- create and add a sqlite german english dictionary databse instead of scraping the web for transltion.
 3- add animation
 4- improve UI & UX
 </h6>